andeon/opentoonz-themes/README.md

 Installation
 ------------

-1. Download the theme file;
+1. Choose the Download ZIP option from the Code pull-down menu;
-2. Navigate to your OpenToonz stuff directory and unzip it to config/qss.
+2. Unzip the theme folder to your OpenToonz stuff directory: config/qss

 # Themes Showcase